dannyc-dev/Building-the-ROP-Chain/README.md

     MOV RCX, [RAX]; ret

 This will move the value located in the address stored in RAX, to RCX.

+Another common need when developing exploits is storing into memory.
+An example could be:

+    MOV [RDI], RAX; ret

+This will store the value in RAX to the memory address at RDI.
 We will be using a gadget like this in our example below.